Socket 479: Socket and naming confusion

-Even the Intel's CPU specifications seem to be not clear enough on the distinction and instead use the package/socket designations PGA478 or PPGA478 for more than 1 of the above sockets.
+Each of these above-mentioned processor families have CPU packages that are mechanically similar yet are not electrically compatible with each other, and therefore accidentally inserting them into the wrong socket configurations will not work or may result in damage to the processor and/or the motherboard.
+Even Intel's CPU specifications seem to be not clear enough on the distinction and instead use the package/socket designations PGA478 or PPGA478 for more than 1 of the above sockets.

-Perhaps adding yet more confusion, some of the PGA-based CPUs above are also available in a BGA (or more precisely, µBGA or even µFCBGA) package which has all of the 479 contacts (balls) populated.
+Perhaps adding yet more confusion, some of the PGA-based CPUs above are also available in a BGA (or more precisely, μBGA or even μFCBGA) package which has all of the 479 contacts (balls) populated.
 For these CPU variants, the Intel's CPU specifications use the designations BGA479, PBGA479 or H-PBGA479.
 It should be however pointed out that these designations denote rather the CPU package itself and not the socket, which the BGA variants do not use at all (they are intended to be directly soldered to the mainboard, e.g. in an embedded system).
-The non-BGA counterparts of these CPUs use any one of the above mentioned sockets, not only the Socket 479.
+The non-BGA counterparts of these CPUs use any one of the above-mentioned sockets, not just the Socket 479.